 - If you're at renewal, it's easy.
 NEVER automatically accept your renewal quote – use our car insurance tips to bag the cheapest deal.

 - If you're midway through your policy, check if you can save.
-For a £50ish admin fee (factor that in), you can usually cancel your existing policy and get the rest of the year refunded, provided you've not claimed.
+For a £50ish admin fee (factor that into your costs), you can usually cancel your existing policy and get the rest of the year refunded, provided you've not claimed.

-- Combine comparison sites to speedily find your cheapest deal.
+- Combine comparison sites to find your cheapest deal quickly.
 There's no single cheapest insurer, as prices are different for everyone, so check them all between three and four weeks before you want your insurance to start.
-See our car insurance guide for the current order.
+See our Car Insurance guide for more.

 - Then check the biggies comparisons miss.
 Aviva* and Direct Line* won't appear on comparison sites and can be competitive.